Hucking and North Downs

 barrier on right.

-After a few metres take footpath on right through
+After about forty metres take footpath on right

-hedge then diagonally across field for half a mile into
+across field for half a mile into wood.

 On emerging from wood head downhill diagonally